lanoid/payment-health/README.md

 # Payment Health

-An implementation of a year long heatmap featuring transactional data and displaying success/fail rates for each day.
+An implementation of heatmap that takes the sum of failed/successful transactions to determine the hotness of successes.

 ## Setup